SM64-TAS-ABC/STROOP/README.md

 # STROOP
 *SuperMario64 Technical Runtime Observer and Object Processor*

   STROOP is a diagnostic tool for Super Mario 64 which displays and allows for simple editing of various game values and information.
 It can connect to a running emulator and update values in real time.
-Some core features include a viewing of loaded/unloaded objects, Mario structure variables, camera + HUD values, an overhead map display, and many more.
+Some core features include viewing of loaded/unloaded objects, Mario structure variables, camera + HUD values, an overhead map display, and many more.

   *(...I finally rewrote this description... later - Dane)*